shivanshudwivedi/DexM-Movies/README.md

 ```sh
 kubectl get nodes -o wide
 ```
-8. To see the application, open your browser and type http://EXTERNAL IP:30105 replacing the EXTERNAL IP with one of the node External IPs found in the previous step.
+8. To see the application, open your browser and type http://EXTERNAL_IP:30105 replacing the EXTERNAL_IP with one of the node External IPs found in the previous step.

 ## Libre Architecture
 ![The Architecture of the Libre app.](https://github.com/anahitavagyan/415-Project-New-Idea/blob/main/Libre%20Architecture.png)